WycliffeAlphus/Introduction-to-Kubernetes-and-Cloud-Native-Technologies/modules/05-Resources.md

 kubectl expose deployment nginx-deployment --type=NodePort --port=80 --target-port=80 --name=nginx-service
 ```

-- Then access and clean up as above.
+- Then access and clean up as shown in Step 5.

 **Note for Beginners:** YAML files are the standard way to manage Kubernetes resources, but the command-line approach is simpler for quick tests.
 Try the YAML method if you can—it’s what you’ll see in real-world scenarios.
 If you’re not ready for hands-on, just follow along.